 The Super Cup started in the 2021-2 season and involved new franchised teams competing across Europe under the umbrella of Rugby Europe.
-There was one Spanish team involved; a newly-created franchise called Castilla y Léon Iberians, made up of players from the two Valladolid clubs (VRAC and El Salvador) plus Burgos.
+There’s one Spanish team involved; a newly-created franchise called Castilla y Léon Iberians, made up of players from the two Valladolid clubs (VRAC and El Salvador) plus Burgos.

 OK, something needs to happen to bridge the gap between the Six Nations and the rest of Europe.
 But personally, I’m not a big fan of artificial franchises, of clubs that aren’t tied to their communities.